Kotoekō Mitsunori: Career

 To begin 2021 he was ranked maegashira 11.
 That year he posted three losing records and three winning records.
 After going 9-6 in the May tournament, he was rewarded with the rank of maegashira 4, his highest yet.
 A 2-13 record in July meant he was demoted to back to maegashira 11.
 He went 3-12 in the last tournament of the year, leading to a rank of maegashira 17 to start 2022.

 Kotoekō started 2022 with back-to-back kachi-koshi in the January and March tournaments.
 These performances saw him rise to the rank of maegashira 7 for the May tournament.
 However, a 6-9 record in May, followed a 5-6-4 (with absence due to a COVID-19 infection) record in July and 6-9 record in September saw him demoted to maegashira 12 ahead of the November tournament.
 He ended the last tournament of 2022 with a 7-8 record, losing to Nishikigi on the final day.

-He began his 2023 campaign with a ranking of maegashira 13 in the January banzuke.
+Kotoekō began his 2023 campaign with a ranking of maegashira 13 in the January banzuke.
 In the first tournament of the year he finished with a 7-8 record, this time losing to Tobizaru on the final day.
+Later in the year, during the November tournament, he withdrew from the competition after suffering a knee joint injury requiring approximately two weeks of treatment.
+Since many comments drew attention to the fact that he would a priori not rejoin the competition, it is expected that Kotoekō will lose his maegashira rank and be relegated to jūryō for the first time since March 2020.
+His absence also marks the end of his continuous presence in tournaments, which ranked him seventh among the wrestlers with a streak of consecutive matches.

+Kotoekō was forced to withdraw during the November 2023 tournament due to an injury to his left MCL.
+His withdrawal ended his streak of 1,043 consecutive matches since beginning his career in 2007, not including absences due to unavoidable circumstances such as COVID protocols.

+In May 2024 Kotoekō announced his retirement, however inheriting the name Oguruma in order to remain a trainer with the Japan Sumo Association.
+At his retirement press conference he shared his thanks with those gathered, adding that he had been a sumo wrestler for a long time and so felt a sense of sadness, but had really done his best with his body.

+Kotoekō's retirement ceremony was held at the Ryōgoku Kokugikan on 31 May 2025.

 Fighting style

-Kotoekō favours a migiyotsu (right hand inside, left hand outside grip on his opponent's mawashi).
-His favourite winning kimarite is a straightforward oshidashi, or push out.
-He also regularly employs yorikiri, or force-out, and tsukiotoshi, or the thrust down.
+Kotoekō favoured a migiyotsu (right hand inside, left hand outside grip on his opponent's mawashi).
+His favourite winning kimarite was a straightforward oshidashi, or push out.
+He also regularly employed yorikiri, or force-out, and tsukiotoshi, or the thrust down.

+Personal life

+In September 2023, the Japan Sumo Association announced Kotoekō had become engaged.